How 'Bad Medicine' Dismisses And Misdiagnoses Women's Symptoms

 On how the subjective symptom of fatigue is dismissed in women

-One of the most common [symptoms] that really is common across ... [the autoimmune diseases] is fatigue — a really deep, deep fatigue that isn't just being sleep deprived from staying up too late.
+One of the most common [symptoms] that really is common across ... [the autoimmune diseases] is fatigue — a really deep, deep fatigue that isn't just being sleep-deprived from staying up too late.
 That fatigue, comparable to pain, is this very subjective symptom that's hard to communicate to other people.
 And I think that women are up against this real distrust of their own reports of their symptoms.

 So conditions like autoimmune diseases that really are marked by these subjective symptoms of pain and fatigue, I think, are very easy to dismiss in women. ...
 Even though we do know about autoimmune diseases, during that diagnostic delay, women are often told, "You're just stressed.
 You're tired."
-And have a really hard time convincing doctors that this fatigue is abnormal.
+And [they] have a really hard time convincing doctors that this fatigue is abnormal.

 On some female patients taking a male relative or spouse with them to doctors' appointments to vouch for them